 Commercial cat food is not made to keep your cat healthy.
 Like so much today, it’s made for the profit of the manufacturer and retailer.
 It’s marketed as being convenient for you.

-However, feeding good quality raw food may be just as convenient.
+Feeding good quality raw food may be just as convenient.
 And the added bonus is a healthy cat.

 Don’t be fooled by low protein food for cats with kidney disease.
 It makes a bad situation worse.